Transcendent-Tapir/Spectral-Sleuths/index.md

 Investigations should start with something small that could be hard to explain.
 Things like unexplainable lights or noises, strange animal behavior, feelings of unease, lost time, things suspiciously going missing.
 As the sleuths investigate, things will become increasingly complex and dangerous.
 Investigations will involve looking into the history of an area, questioning witnesses, and using equipment to detect, record, and put a stop to unusual events.

 Surviving and going up against supernatural forces often involve finding your way out of traps, withstanding otherworldly forces, and even using brute force.

+#### Sections to Add

+Negative Aspects tables to roll on when you're taken out.
+One for each stat

+Sample creatures, anomalies, and other strange phenomena